PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

-DESPITE PLAYING JUST 1,350 MINUTES, MICHAËL CUISANCE WAS NAMED BORUSSIA MÖNCHENGLADBACH'S IN 2017/18
+DESPITE PLAYING JUST 1,350 MINUTES, MICHAËL CUISANCE WAS NAMED BORUSSIA MÖNCHENGLADBACH'S PLAYER OF THE SEASON IN 2017/18

 Michaël Cuisance's CAREER IN REVIEW